The Value of a General Education

 JJC has identified and assesses the following general education outcomes:

-Students will demonstrate organized and coherent communication, both oral and written.
+Oral Communication - Students will demonstrate organized and coherent oral communication.

 Students develop these skills and habits of mind through many college courses in addition to the ones designated in the following section as general education requirements.

 The transfer general education curriculum for the Associate in Arts and Associate in Science degrees at JJC encompasses the five categories of the Illinois Articulation Initiative General Education Core Curriculum (IAI GECC).
 Students who complete a prescribed set of general education courses, referred to as IAI General Education Core Curriculum (GECC), can transfer this “package” of coursework and have it accepted in lieu of a participating institution’s lower-division, general education course requirements.
 Additional information about IAI GECC is available at http://www.itransfer.org/IAI/gened/.

 An asterisk (*) indicates that the course has a prerequisite or required placement score.

 Courses designated with an “N” indicate a course that will meet a non-Western course requirement.
 Courses designated with a “D” indicate a course that will meet a diversity requirement.